vitormcruz/tome/README.md

   scenario: 'A User at age of 20 cannot be registered on the system'
   def: 'Given a new user named "John Smith" with "20" years old
         When I try to do it's registation
-        Then looking for "equals: John Smith" finds the new user with "equals: 20" years old '
+        Then "equals: John Smith" can be found on the system having "equals: 20" years old registered '
   run: [ :newUserName :userAge :assertNewUserName :assertNewUserAge |
     | newUser |